nalapalu/IBM_Data_Science_Capstone/README.md

-# IBM Data Science Capstone Project: Predicting SpaceX Falcon 9 Launch Success
+# Predicting SpaceX Falcon 9 Launch Success

 Welcome to the repository for my capstone project under the IBM Data Science Professional Certificate.
 This Readme provides an overview of the project's goals, structure, and installation instructions.